River Christmas Markets Cruise

 We are offering a pre-cruise

-option in Prague - leave the US on or before Friday
+Munich - leave the US on or before Saturday

-6 December to arrive into Prague on or before Saturday 7
+6 December to arrive into Munich on or before Sunday 7

 End Date and Options

-The cruise ends in Nuremberg on the morning of
+The cruise ends in Budapest on the morning of

 At this point you're free to either fly home or to extend your